 His Apple co-founder, Steve Wozniak, was more like your typical geek.
 But as Apple CEO, Jobs’ vision of consumer technology extended far beyond catering to a select group of hacker hobbyists.
 He envisioned products that would appeal to virtually every person on the planet.

-That’s before you even get into his pioneering efforts at NeXT, the Pixar work that made him a billionaire, the industry-changing iTunes Music Store and the iPod — any one of which would have cemented the legacy of a single entrepreneur.
+That’s before you even get into his pioneering efforts at NeXT, the work at Pixar Animation Studios that made him a billionaire, the industry-changing iTunes Music Store and the iPod — any one of which would have cemented the legacy of a single entrepreneur.

 Like Bill Gates, but so very different